 This was a lesson I did not learn soon enough.
 When we first started homesteading, I drove a minivan.

-I was stubborn and honestly, thought he was trying to get a new vehicle out of the situation.
-So we hung on to our minivan for years.
+I was stubborn and honestly thought he was trying to get a new vehicle out of the situation.
+We hung on to our minivan for years.

 We hauled everything from feed, hay, goats, and even a pig in the back of that thing.